|

 temptations for you to savor thoughts of

-hatred and anger, despite the fact that you can consciously tell
+anger, hatred, and revenge, despite the fact that you know that acting

-So, whether you like it or not, these sorts of
+So, as difficult as it is, these sorts of

 temptations will occur throughout the remainder of your life.
 Your memories of abuse will